-It doesn’t come as a shock, higher income individuals are more likely to own an EV than lower income individuals.
-EV manufacturers are catching up and now offer many EVs, such as the Nissan Leaf, which are affordable.
+It doesn’t come as a shock, higher-income individuals are more likely to own an EV than lower-income individuals.
+EV manufacturers are catching up and now offer many EVs, such as the Nissan Leaf, which is affordable.
 But many still see EVs as a luxury.
-There are some disadvantages to that lingering belief, but there are some advantages too, especially for home owners.
+There are some disadvantages to that lingering belief, but there are some advantages too, especially for homeowners.
 It turns out simple proximity to EVs chargers can raise home values significantly.
 For those who live near public chargers, or better yet, have their own installed, anywhere in America can be a seller’s market.

 More Public EV Stations Mean Higher Property Values

 Realtor.com tracked 19,743 charging stations in 6,980 ZIP codes in the U.S. listed on OpenChargeMap.
 After mapping EV charging stations to ZIP codes, housing markets were analyzed in the top 20 cities with the greatest number of EV chargers.
 9 of the 20 markets are in California, with Irvine having the highest number of stations.

 Irvine’s median home price is $949,000, 1.3 times higher than other L.A. suburbs in the area, and 3.2 times higher than the national average.

 Since California real estate is very high priced to begin with, some have written off this data as a coincidence—warmer weather, a more environmentally conscious population, and lots of charging stations equal more EVs, regardless of real estate prices.
 However, there are other states benefitting from the EV boom including Florida, Georgia, Hawaii, Nevada, New York, Ohio, South Carolina, and Texas, and many of those states have moderate or even below-average real estate prices.
 But the areas in those states boasting the greatest number of EVs still have real estate prices 1.6 times higher than the surrounding areas and twice that of the national average.